shikokuchuo/mirai/README.md

 #> [1] 0
 ```

-This also sends an exit signal to connected server instances so that
+This causes all connected server instances to exit automatically.
-they exit automatically.

 [« Back to ToC](#table-of-contents)